reabel/reabs-KB/kb-reader-app/README.md

+# KB Reader App

+This application is designed to provide a frontend UI for the [KB Reader API](../kb-reader-api/readme.md)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.